MicheleCiavatti/WEB-2023-Radiomatoria/readme.md

 # INSTRUCTIONS XAMPP
 Instructions to run the project with XAMPP:
 - Create a database via phpMyAdmin using the file DB/SQL/LONG_LIGHT.ddl
-- Copy all the project in /xampp/htdocs folder
+- Copy all the project in /xampp/htdocs/WEB-2023-Radiomatoria folder
 - Start Apache and MySQL in XAMPP control panel
-- In the address bar of a browser, type `localhost/login.html` or `localhost/signup.html`
+- In the address bar of a browser, type `localhost` and navigate to  `WEB-2023-Radiomatoria`
-# INSTRUCTIONS App
-The app requires a login: no user can access the app without a login.
-Therefore, the first page to open is always the login or signup page.
-After a successful login, the user is sent to his homepage.